ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 ![|624x153](assets/dotnet-systemd/templates.png)

-Create a new Echo Bot project using the following command.
-We use `echoes` as the name for our bot.
+Create a new Echo Bot project, with `echoes` as the name for our bot, using the following command:

 > `dotnet new echobot -n echoes`